“The right understanding of any matter and a misunderstanding of the same matter do not wholly exclude each other.” –

 This “misunderstanding” is crucial because it is through communicative exchange between the author and reader that produces meaning.
 Instead of interpreting words, Derrida is saying that meanings can only be produced in relationship with the reader who creates meaning from the author’s words through their own play of differential structures / contexts (similar to Roland Barthes’ “Death of the author”, but not quite).
 Meanings can only be produced through “other meanings”, such as the context and discourse that the reader situates the author’s words in.

-In The Post Card, Derrida presents fragments of burnt love letters that were written to his wife.
+In The Post Card, Derrida presents fragments of burnt love letters.
 In it, he famously states that “the letter never arrives at its destination” which opposes to Lacan who famously said, “the letter always arrives at its destination”.
 For Derrida, love letters functions like a post card—like meaning—where there is always a possibility that it arrives in the wrong place, like the postman, or a stranger who will open the letter and misread its writing via their own supplementary context.
 The letter never arrives at its “destination” because its “destiny” depends on context, error, and contingency.
 Anyone can open The Post Card (or any book; or a stranger’s love letters) and read it via their own supplementary differences which creates various meanings (this writer is romantic, a creep, stupid, etc.).